MikroElektronika/mikrosdk_click_v2/clicks/vtohz3/README.md

 \mainpage Main Page

 ---
-# V to Hz 3 click
+# V to Hz 3 Click

 > V to Hz 3 Click is a compact add-on board that converts an analog voltage input signal into a specific frequency pulse wave signal.
 This board features the AD7740, an ultrasmall synchronous voltage-to-frequency converter from Analog Devices.
 The AD7740 has a linear response, so applying a voltage from 3V up to 5V on its VIN terminal will generate the pulse with a frequency linearly proportional to the input voltage.
 It contains an integrated 2.5V bandgap reference defining the span of the VFC and can be overdriven using an external reference.
 The full-scale output frequency is synchronous with the input clock signal provided by the LTC6903 programmable oscillator, with a maximum input frequency of 1MHz.
 Based on the analog input value, the output frequency goes from 10% to 90% of the input frequency.